ue22-p24/backend-flask-chatapp-steps/app.py-readme.md

-## the frontend can send messages too

-it's nice to see the messages; but better still, we'd need to be able to send messages as well

-in order to achieve this, we need:

-- more information made available in the frontend page: the list of users, so that the user can select a recipient
-- in the frontend as well, a new form area to send messages
-- a new frontend script - stored in `static/script.js` - that will actually send the message - by talking back to the API
+## also display newly created message

+upon successful creation of a message, the API returns the message details so, we can use that to display the message in the frontend

+in the mix, we can also take care of any error that may occur, and inform the user (actually in this rustic app we just log in the console)

-### the /front/ endpoint
+### the caveats

-- simply makes a 3rd request to the API, to get the list of users

-### still missing

-and fixed in the next step:

-the page does not refresh after sending a message; i.e. the new message is not displayed in the list of messages
+at this point in time, the data returned by the API about the newly created message only contains user ids, not the user names